Applelo/compotes/docs/guide/drag.md

 ## Methods

-The drag component provides several methods to init and destroy the components.
+The drag component provides several methods to init and destroy it.

 ```js
 import { Drag } from 'compotes'